-KLC Generation 2 weatherboards have a durability warranty based on the Treatment Manufacturer's 50-year limited guarantee.
+KLC Generation 2 weatherboards have a durability warranty based on the Treatment Manufacturer's 50 year limited guarantee.

-Under the New Zealand Standards NZS 3602:2003 Timber Wood Based Products, weatherboards and cladding products must have a minimum durability of 15 years.
+Under the New Zealand Standards NZS 3602:2003 Weatherboards and cladding products must have a minimum durability of 15 years.
 The life service is subject to correct installation, paint coating of the product, maintenance and care.